 “Your standards are too low.”

 “You see, I do not want to have small arguments along the way because for me, any argument at all always ends the friendship.
-So I ignore slights and hurtful words, I ignore annoyances and pranks.
+I try to be kind.
+I try to listen and be a good friend, give good counsel.
+It is not returned, but still I ignore slights and hurtful words, I ignore annoyances and pranks.
+I ignore the gossip about me, I ignore things I overhear.
 I ignore my resentment of the hints for money or this and that and give her what she wants, until I don’t, at which point she stops speaking to me.
 As for philosophical differences … ” She sighed.
 “I’ve never had a friendship last long enough to have a philosophical difference.
 I try.
 I try, Grimme, but at some point, she is wrong and I am right, and I can no longer bear the weight of my righteousness silently.”

 Grimme held his hand out, palm up.
 She looked at it, confused, then raised her eyes to his.
 He gave her a crooked grin and flexed his fingers.
 She hesitantly put her hand in his.
 “If you will let me, I will teach you that friendships don’t end with an argument or two.
 You don’t have to beg for ear scratches from me.”